J&F Investimentos

-J&F Investimentos SA is a private investment holding company that was founded in 1953 and is based in São Paulo, Brazil.
+J&F S.A. is a private investment holding company that was founded in 1953 and is based in São Paulo, Brazil.
 The company is involved in myriad business endeavors, such as agribusiness, manufacturing, marketing and sales, electricity generation, waste management, real estate, and publishing, among others.
 J&F Investimentos is owned by the Batista family.

 In 2020, the company pleaded guilty to charges in the U.S. of paying nearly US$180 million in bribes to Brazilian officials.

 Overview

 J&F Investimentos is in part a large agribusiness company that is involved in all aspects of the purveyance of beef, pork, poultry, and sheep food commodities, including animal rearing, slaughter, refrigeration, processing, marketing, sales and delivery.
 J&F Investimentos owns JBS S.A., which is the largest meatpacker in the world.
 The company also manufactures and purveys food products such as dairy, pasta and noodles, vegetable oils, yogurt, juices, sugarcane and cereal crops, and animal feed.

 The company is also involved in the manufacture and purveyance of aluminum cans, plastic resins, biodiesel, various leather products, cleaning and hygiene products, and glycerin.
 Additional company business and endeavors are myriad, and includes the purchasing and selling of various products such as palm oil, tallow and soy grains, electricity generation from biomass, pulp production and distribution, industrial waste management, consulting services, real estate acquisitions, sales and leasing, publishing agribusiness information, and several other activities.

 Henrique Meirelles, Brazil's former Minister of Finance, was chairman of the company from 2012 to 2016.

 In 2017, the company agreed to pay a US$3.2 billion fine for its role in a corruption scandal.

 In 2020, the company pleaded guilty to charges in the U.S. of paying nearly US$180 million in bribes to Brazilian officials in exchange for state-backed financing used to purchase companies such as meatpacking corporations Swift & Company and Pilgrim’s Pride.